A Public Health Degree Can Help You Make an Impact

 The public health field has an enormous impact on individuals around the world.
 Public health professionals develop and implement programs, conduct research, and promote behaviors that can improve the quality of life for all of us.
 These efforts can prolong life, eliminate diseases, and even improve infant mortality rates.

 A public health degree can open the door to a wide range of public health careers in the private and public sectors.
 Jobs in public health cover many areas, including community health, public health education, environmental health, global health, epidemiology, communications, and biostatistics, to name just a few.
 One way to enter the field is to enroll in an undergraduate public health degree program, and to follow up with a Master of Public Health (MPH) degree in order to obtain more specialized training that will allow you to advance to upper-level positions.
 In addition, an MPH degree provides long-term earning potential.
-For example, MS of Public Health salaries for those taking a position as a healthcare executive or healthcare administrator—positions that generally require an MPH or similar degree—earn an average of $98,350 per year.1
+For example, MS of Public Health salaries for top executives in the healthcare and social assistance industry had a median salary of $173,770 in 2018.1

 The number of jobs in public health is also expected to grow over the next several years.
-Many occupations will see the number of positions increase by 20–25% over the next 10 years.1
+Overall, managers in the medical and health services industry can expect to see job growth of 18% through 2028.2

 - Income.
 Those at the higher end of the income scale generally have better health.